Using Intent Data to Prioritize Outbound Targeting

 Intent data becomes more valuable over time.
 As you accumulate historical data on which signals predict conversion for your specific business, your scoring model gets tighter.
 False positive rates drop.
 SDR time allocation improves.
 Pipeline per rep increases.

-Teams that have been running intent-driven outbound for 12+ months typically see 2-3x the pipeline per SDR compared to their pre-intent baseline.
-The improvement isn’t just from better targeting — it’s from the operational discipline that intent data forces.
+Teams that have been running intent-driven outbound for 12+ months typically see about 2x the pipeline per SDR compared to their pre-intent baseline.
+The improvement isn’t just from better targeting.
+It’s from the operational discipline that intent data forces.
 When you have a ranked list of accounts with clear prioritization, every SDR decision about where to spend their time becomes more obvious.
-The ambiguity that kills outbound productivity gets replaced by data-driven clarity.

 Stay in the loop